 - Don’t shy away from protective styles.
 You shouldn’t leave them in for months, but a protective style for a couple weeks can give you a needed rest from hair maintenance.

 - Deep conditioning is important for everyone, no matter the state or texture of their hair- but it is absolutely non-negotiable if you are transitioning.
 Just like we mentioned earlier, your hair is in a weak, fragile state while you’re transitioning, and it needs all the nutrients and moisture it can get.
 Make deep conditioning part of your hair care regimen, doing treatments every two weeks or as often as every week.
-Here’s a link to NaturAll Club's all-natural deep conditioners, which will get the job done better than anything else.
+Try NaturAll's Fresh Frozé Treatment Deep Conditioners, which will get the job done better than anything else.

 - Our final tip is the most important- love your hair and yourself!
 Enjoy the journey!
 You get to discover your natural hair slowly, and it’s one of the most exciting things you can do for yourself.

-Learning about the emotional impact of your hair’s transition was also an important piece of this blog.
-Although sometimes frustrating, we implore you to accept and love your hair’s natural texture, and stop comparing yourself and your journey to those of other people.
+Although sometimes frustrating, there is so much joy in the process of learning to accept and love your hair’s natural texture.
+Within this journey, it's important to avoid comparing yourself and your journey to those of other people.
 We encourage you to get excited about discovering more and more about your “new” hair along with styles, products, and techniques that may make it easier to manage and maneuver with.
-This spirit of exploration will come in handy when you find that you may be struggling with one aspect, or several, of your new do.
+This spirit of exploration will come in handy when the journey gets hard.